 Guiding the men to a first-ever appearance in the NESCAC tournament in 2013, Mike was honored by his coaching peers with NESCAC Coach of the Year honors.
 The men's year-end national ranking of 32nd in 2013 was the program's first ever top-40 finish.

 Mike adds tremendous playing and coaching experience to the Cardinal staff.
-A 1991 graduate of Brown University, where he was a four-year tennis team member, two-year captain, and #1 singles and doubles player, Mike was a national high school tennis All-American before attending Brown and attained a #1 Eastern Tennis Association in the men's open ranking.
+A 1991 graduate of Brown University, where he was a four-year tennis team member, two-year captain, and #1 singles and doubles player, Mike was a national high school tennis All-American before attending Brown and attained a #1 Eastern Tennis Association ranking in the men's open division.
 During his playing career, Mike posted wins over eventual Grand Slam winners Goran Ivanisevic, Mark Knowles and Donald Johnson while also competing against other future pros such as Andre Agassi, Jim Courier and Michael Chang.

-Michael has had extensive tennis experience as a private coach and has worked as the development director at both the Macci International Tennis Academy in Delray Beach, Fla. and the Seguso-Bassett (now Evert) Tennis Academy in Boca Raton, Fla.
+Mike has had extensive tennis experience as a private coach and has worked as the development director at both the Macci International Tennis Academy in Delray Beach, Fla. and the Seguso-Bassett (now Evert) Tennis Academy in Boca Raton, Fla.
 He has worked with top ranked juniors from around the world and coached players at ATP tour events in the United States and Europe.